Rockman-Blue/SANS-SEC504-CTF/7-ops.issplaylist.com/ops.issplaylist.com-Writeup.md

 * Points - 6
 * Answer - NetWars{GoodGuessBadPassword}

-I know the credentials for the Webmin admin user are admin/Jasmine1.
+I know the credentials for the Webmin admin from previous challenges.
 With SSH, the generic command format is ssh username@domain/IP.
 I tried to SSH into the server with the admin credentials, but I got a permissioned denied error.
-I thought I typed in the password of Jasmine1 wrong, so I typed the password more slowly twice and still got the same error.
+I thought I typed in the password wrong, so I typed the password more slowly twice and still got the same error.

 ![Credential Reuse-1](https://github.com/user-attachments/assets/41cbf1c5-c91f-4b8f-8758-1a6f1ae66a65)

-Instead of trying to SSH, I went to http://ops.issplaylist.com:10000/ and logged in with the credentials admin/Jasmine1.
+Instead of trying to SSH, I went to http://ops.issplaylist.com:10000/ and logged in with the admin credentials.
 I was able to successfully login to the Webmin admin interface.

 ![Credential Reuse-2](https://github.com/user-attachments/assets/7db0322e-9ebb-4a7d-92bf-da28face4aae)

 From there I clicked on System in the left side pane, then Users and Groups.
 From there I found a new user to login over SSH.
-The username is Hacker1, but the password is encrypted.
+The username is Hacker1, but the password is hashed.

 ![Credential Reuse-3](https://github.com/user-attachments/assets/72c4091c-7842-4c92-a0cb-2278e2d8bc85)

-I return to my terminal to create a new file, paste the encrypted password, then save and exit using Gedit.
-After creating the hashfile that contains the encrypted password for the Hacker1 user, I cracked it with Hashcat.
+I return to my terminal to create a new file, paste the hashed password, then save and exit using Gedit.
+After creating the hashfile that contains the hashed password for the Hacker1 user, I cracked it with Hashcat.

 ![Credential Reuse-4](https://github.com/user-attachments/assets/d5ec4495-49a7-4c53-9e64-bf824b6161c0)